chetnashah/javawork/javaconcurrency.md

 3. cpu caches not flushing values to main memory.

+### Memory visibility

+Java Memory model defines, when changes made to memory by one thread is visible to another thread.

+**There are no guarantees for memory changes unless reading and writing threads use synchronization**

+**When you synchronize on an object monitor A, it is guaranteed that another thread synchronizing on the same monitor A afterwards will see any changes made by the first thread to any object.** That's the visibility guarantee provided by synchronized, nothing more.

+a "dirty read" can occur if a read operation is allowed (without synchronization) while a write operation is in progress.
+If read is also synchronized, it will wait for unlock+value flush done by write synchronization.

 ### Memory barriers

 At the processor level, a memory model defines necessary and sufficient conditions for knowing that writes to memory by other processors are visible to the current processor, and writes by the current processor are visible to other processors.
 Some processors exhibit a strong memory model, where all processors see exactly the same value for any given memory location at all times.
 Other processors exhibit a weaker memory model, where special instructions, called memory barriers, are required to flush or invalidate the local processor cache in order to see writes made by other processors or make writes by this processor visible to others.
 These memory barriers are usually performed when lock and unlock actions are taken; they are invisible to programmers in a high level language.